 - 1. New students will receive registration information from the seminary as part of their orientation process.
 Once enrolled, those students who intend to re-enroll the following term must register for the next semester during a designated registration time, along with other continuing students. - 2.
-In order to register, all accounts (tuition, fees, rents) must be up to date (no balance due).
-GI Bill and VR&E beneficiaries will be allowed to register and attend classes with an outstanding balance if they have submitted a valid certificate of eligibility but the VA has not yet provided payment.
+In order to register, all accounts (tuition, fees, rents) must be up to date (no balance due), or students with a balance must be current on their approved payment plan.
+GI Bill and VR&E beneficiaries will be allowed to register and attend classes with an outstanding balance if they have submitted a valid certificate of eligibility but the VA has not yet provided payment. - 3.
+If tuition and fees are not paid by the second week of the term, late fees will be assessed (see Schedule of Fees for amount of fee).
+Late fees will not be assessed to GI Bill and VR&E beneficiaries who have submitted a valid certificate of eligibility.

-- 3. If tuition and fees are not paid by the second week of the term, late fees will be assessed (see Schedule of Fees for amount of fee).
-Late fees will not be assessed to GI Bill and VR&E beneficiaries who have submitted a valid certificate of eligibility. - 4.
-For continuation fees, accounts must be fully paid in order to proceed with formal advisement, scheduling of consultation or examinations, etc. - 5.
+- 4. For continuation fees, accounts must be fully paid in order to proceed with formal advisement, scheduling of consultation or examinations, etc. - 5.
 Exceptions to the above policies must be approved by the Administrative Council. - 6.
 At the time of all registrations, students may sign up for health insurance coverage.
 Major medical health insurance coverage is strongly recommended for all degree students. - 7.
 Students who experience difficulty registering through the Web Portal, students taking ACTS courses, and students taking Directed Readings should contact the Registrar. - 8.
-Students with three incompletes or long-standing incompletes may be prevented from registering for additional courses by the faculty.
+Students with three incompletes or long-standing incompletes may be prevented from registering for additional courses by the faculty. - 9.
+Students may take a maximum of 12 credits per term.
+Students may petition for an exception to this policy.